Oriental rat flea: Life cycle

 There are four stages in a flea's life.
 The first stage is the egg stage.
 Microscopic white eggs fall easily from the female to the ground or from the animal she lays on.
 If they are laid on an animal, they soon fall off in the dust or in the animal's bedding.
 If the eggs do fall immediately on the ground, then they fall into crevices on the floor where they will be safe until they hatch one to ten days later (depending on the environment that they live in, it may take longer to hatch).
 They hatch into a larva that looks very similar to a worm and is about two millimeters long.
 It only has a small body and a mouth part.
 At this stage, the flea does not drink blood; instead it eats dead skin cells, flea droppings, and other smaller parasites lying around them in the dust.
 When the larva is mature it makes a silken cocoon around itself and pupates.
 The flea remains a pupa from one week to six months changing in a process called metamorphosis.
 When the flea emerges, it begins the final cycle, called the adult stage.
 A flea can now suck blood from hosts and mate with other fleas.
 A single female flea can mate once and lay eggs every day with up to 50 eggs per day.

 Experimentally, it has been shown that the fleas flourish in dry climatic conditions with temperatures of 20–25 C, they can live up to a year and can stay in the cocoon stage for up to a year if the conditions are not favourable.

 History

 The Oriental rat flea was collected in Shendi, Sudan by Charles Rothschild along with Karl Jordan and described in 1903.
 He named it cheopis after the Cheops pyramids.

 Disease transmission

-This species can act as a vector for plague, Yersinia pestis, Rickettsia typhi and also act as a host for the tapeworms Hymenolepis diminuta and Hymenolepis nana.
+X. cheopis is the primary vector of Yersinia pestis (causative agent of plague) and Rickettsia typhi (causative agent of murine typhus) in tropical and subtropical countries.
+X. cheopis also acts as a host for the tapeworms Hymenolepis diminuta and Hymenolepis nana.
 Diseases can be transmitted from one generation of fleas to the next through the eggs.

+Hosts

+The definitive host of X. cheopis is the Norwegian rat; however, X. cheopis can feed on humans, dogs, cats, chickens, and house mice amongst other hosts if there is a lack of rats to feed on.